-- Milk Thistle + MSM: Designed to help improve liver function and promote proper phase 1 and phase 2 elimination of medications, supplements and other products that need elimination in the liver.
-May also help reduce AST and ALT levels (if you have fatty liver).
+- Milk thistle + MSM: Designed to help improve liver function and promote proper phase 1 and phase 2 elimination of medications, supplements, and other products that need elimination in the liver.
+This combination may also help reduce AST and ALT levels (21)(if you have fatty liver).

-5. Lifestyle changes to Balance Hormones and Promote Thyroid Function
+#5.
+Lifestyle changes to Balance Hormones and Promote Thyroid Function

 - Getting 7-8 hours of quality sleep per night

 - Daily low-intensity exercise and episodes of high-intensity exercise 1-3x per week